balenair/balenair/docs/05-case-printing-and-assembly.md

 Printing tips: This piece has a limited amount of bed surface area, so a brim is recommended.
 In addition, you should enable the "generate support" option for placement "everywhere" and a support overhang angle of "45".
 Printing characteristics: 25g/8.44m of filament; 5:09 print time.

 ## stand
-The optional stand is a small angled platform for your IAQ device to sit on, which tilts it slightly upward for better viewing.
+The optional stand is a small angled platform for your IAQ device to sit on, which tilts it slightly upward for an improved viewing angle.
 When slicing this piece, it's best to rotate it forward 90 degrees and then select your "lay flat" option.
 Using a brim is also recommended.

 ![](https://raw.githubusercontent.com/balena-io-playground/balena-iaq/new-docs/docs/images/stand-slicing.png)